thezline/thezline/README.md

 I love to create new things, I enjoy my work, at the moment I focus on web applications, but I also enjoy to develop mobile and desktop applications.

 - 🌱 I’m currently learning TypeScript.
-- 💬 Ask me about PHP, SQL, JavaScript.
+- 💬 Ask me about PHP, JAVA, JavaScript.
 - 📫 How to reach me: juan.bajonero@outlook.com

 ## Used